masum919/masum919/README.md

 ### Hi there 👋
-I am a PhD student majoring in Robotics and Mechatronics Engineering.
-I am an ardent learner of robotics, and my specialty lies in the design of Medical Robots.
+PhD student engineering the mechanics behind medical robots.
+I design, simulate, and optimize robotic systems for surgical assistance.
+Passionate about collaborating across disciplines to transform healthcare robotics.
+Outside the lab, I enjoy taking long walks and reading books.